martinibooks/test-book/chapter-1/PLATFORM.md

 # FicShelf - The Platform

+The platform has 3 components:

-## Marketplace
+## The Marketplace

-A Marketplace where independent professionals of the publishing eco-system (writers, designers, editors, proof-readers etc.) can collaborate and make money.
+We have created a Marketplace where independent professionals of the publishing eco-system (writers, designers, editors, proof-readers etc.) can collaborate and make money.

 **The way it works:**